RestComm/jain-slee.media/examples/mgcp-demo/README.txt

 Description:
-This example is to show case the features supported by Mobicents Media Server(MMS) 2.x.y.
+This example is to show case the features supported by Restcomm Media Server(MMS) 2.x.y.
 The MMS can either be embedded in JBoss AS or can be started as standalone.
 Refer to MMS document to know more about this.
-The example is acting as Media Gateway Controller controlling the Media Gateway (Mobicents Media Server) using the industry standard protocol Media Gateway Control Protocol (MGCP - RFC 3435)
+The example is acting as Media Gateway Controller controlling the Media Gateway (Restcomm Media Server) using the industry standard protocol Media Gateway Control Protocol (MGCP - RFC 3435)

 Once the example is deployed and MMS is started dial following numbers to test respective functionalities.